Valladolid debate: Aftermath

+At the conclusion of the debates, the judges argued amongst themselves and then scattered without any definite decision.
+For several years the Council of the Indies pressed the participants to issue an opinion.
+Apparently, most of the judges wrote their own statements, but these have never been recovered, with the exception of one by the Doctor Anaya, who approved of the conquests in order to spread Christianity and stop certain Indigenous activities viewed as sinful, but added the caveat that the conquests must be undertaken "for the good of the Indians and not for gold."
+The junta never issued a collective decision.

 In the end, while both parties declared that they had won the debate, neither received the outcome they desired.
 Las Casas did not see the end to Spanish wars of conquest in the New World, and Sepúlveda did not see the New Laws' restrictions on the power of the encomienda system overturned.
-The debate cemented Las Casas's position as the lead defender of the Indians in the Spanish Empire, and further weakened the encomienda system.
-However, it did not substantially alter Spanish treatment of the Indians.
+The debate cemented Las Casas's position as the lead defender of the Indigenous peoples in the Spanish Empire, and further weakened the encomienda system.
+However, it did not substantially alter Spanish treatment of the Indigenous people in its developing colonies.

-Both Sepúlveda and las Casas maintained their positions long after the end of the debate, but their arguments became less significant when the Spanish presence in the New World became permanent.
+Both Sepúlveda and Las Casas maintained their positions long after the end of the debate, but their arguments became less significant when the Spanish presence in the New World became permanent.

 Sepúlveda's arguments contributed to the policy of "war by fire and blood" that the Third Mexican Provincial Council implemented in 1585 during the Chichimeca War.
 According to Lewis Hanke, while Sepúlveda became the hero of the conquistadors, his success was short-lived, and his works were never published in Spain again during his lifetime.

 Las Casas's ideas had a more lasting impact on the decisions of the king, Philip II, as well as on history and human rights.
 Las Casas's criticism of the encomienda system contributed to its replacement with reducciones.
-His testimonies on the peaceful nature of the native Americans also encouraged nonviolent policies concerning the religious conversions of the Indians in New Spain and Peru.
+His testimonies on the peaceful nature of the Indigenous peoples of the Americas also encouraged nonviolent policies concerning the religious conversions of the Indigenous peoples in New Spain and Peru.
 It also helped convince more missionaries to come to the Americas to study the indigenous people, such as Bernardino de Sahagún, who learned the native languages to discover more about their cultures and civilizations.

-The impact of Las Casas's doctrine was also limited.
+Ultimately, however, the impact of Las Casas's doctrine was also limited.
 In 1550, the king had ordered that the conquest should cease, because the Valladolid debate was to decide whether the war was just or not.
-The government's orders were hardly respected; conquistadors such as Pedro de Valdivia went on to wage war in Chile during the first half of the 1550s.
-Expanding the Spanish territory in the New World was allowed again in May 1556, and a decade later, Spain started its conquest of the Philippines.
+But the government's orders were hardly respected: conquistadors such as Pedro de Valdivia went on to wage war in Chile during the first half of the 1550s.
+Expanding Spanish territory in the New World was allowed again in May 1556, and a decade later, Spain began its conquest of the Philippines.